1wheel/subway-parse/marey/3-parse-single/README.md

 015950_6 is a normal looking trip.
-The last stop is kind of weird but ends up looking okay in the end
+The last stop is kind of weird but ends up looking okay in the end.

-043400_6..S02R has a huge delay at the start
+043400_6..S02R has a huge delay at the start then runs express.
+It doesn't look like it was ever scheduled to run locally for those stops.

+084550_6 it looks like when trains are delayed, they travel time doesn't update until the train starts running again.
+Could exclude ticks where the first arrival time is past system time

 TODO